|Use of ADD drugs soars in MLB as amphetamines are banned|

 The National Institute of Mental Health estimates 3 percent to 5 percent of children have ADHD, according to its Web site.

 According to the MLB data, 1,354 players were subject to testing last year.
-That means 8.2 percent received permission from their team physician and Dr. Bryan Smith, baseball's independent program administrator, to use Ritalin and Adderall.
+That means 8.2 percent received permission from their team physician and Dr. Bryan Smith, baseball's independent program administrator, to use Ritalin and Adderall, stimulants better known as treatments for hyperactive kids.

 ``That would make that almost eight times the normal adult usage in our population,'' said Massachusetts Democrat John Tierney, who brought up the issue.